csviri/kubernetes-glue-operator/docs/reference.md

 ## Implementation details and performance

 Informers are used optimally, in terms of that, for every resource type only one informer is registered in the background.
 Event there are more `Glue` or `GlueOperator` resources containing the same resource type.

+The templating and some of the Javascript condition is probably the most time-consuming and resource-intensive part which will be continuously improved in the followup releases.

 ## Current Limitations